-Most agile product teams have heard the concepts around using an MVP to learn about what customers want, Lean Startup style, but the process of defining an MVP to fulfill those goals often proves to be easier said than done.
-Let it be reiterated that an MVP is not needed when the market and/or user needs are well known, leading to much confusion and dilution of terminology commonality in which the enterprise world has used the term to simply refer to the first release of any product and the inevitable scoping such a release receives.
+Most agile product teams have heard the concepts around using a Minimum Viable Product (MVP) to learn about what customers want, Lean Startup style, but the process of defining an MVP to fulfill those goals often proves to be easier said than done.
+Let it be reiterated that an MVP in software development is not needed when the market and/or user needs are well known, leading to much confusion and dilution of terminology commonality in which the enterprise world has used the term to simply refer to the first release of any product and the inevitable scoping such a release receives.
 One popular agilist widely said, “Oh, if it’s already viable, why even build further?”
 This is a simple misuse of the term!

 The Lean in Lean Startup refers to getting rid of what is waste relative to the immediate goals of a new product.
 It’s not that the other work you might do is inherently valueless – only that it doesn’t provide the value you need for this moment in time.
 Until the product idea has been validated, any work other than what’s needed to validate that idea is going to add time between you and that validation, and could even prove to be a throwaway.